typemeta/context/README.md

 ### ExtractorByIndex

-An `ExtractorByIndex` is similar to `ExtractorByName`, where the `extract` method expects an integer index instead of a name.
+An `ExtractorByIndex` is similar to `ExtractorByName`, where instead the `extract` method expects an integer index instead of a name.

 ```java
 @FunctionalInterface